transfer banner

 Pre/Post-Trip Accommodation and Local Recommendations

-When you are booking pre and post-trip accommodation it is a good idea to book at one of our joining hotels or somewhere close by to one of our joining hotels so you don't have too much of a walk with your luggage on the first morning of your trip.
+When you are booking pre and post-trip accommodation it is a good idea to book at one of our joining hotels or somewhere close by to one of our joining hotels so you don't have too much of a walk with your luggage on the first morning of your trip or on the last day of your trip.
 We can take care of booking your pre and post-trip accommodation if you would like just get in touch with us at yourfriends@newzealandtrails.com

-The joining hotels for the Kiwi Classic, Masterpiece, Pure South, Grand Explorer and The New Zealand Great Walks Adventure are The Ramada Queenstown Central and La Quinta Queenstown.
+The joining hotels for the Kiwi Classic, Masterpiece, Pure South, Grand Explorer and The New Zealand Great Walks Adventure are Millennium Hotel Queenstown and La Quinta Queenstown.

 The Sweet North & The Great Walks - North Island joining hotels are The Adina Britomart and the Sudima Auckland Airport.